page_title_detailed

 general_content

-A diagnosis of metastatic breast cancer is different because it means you will actively deal with breast cancer for the rest of your life.
-Unlike with earlier-stage breast cancer treatment, the goal of treatment for metastatic disease is not to cure the cancer.
-The goal instead is to control the cancer for as long as possible while allowing you to experience a high quality of life.
-It’s possible to live a long time with metastatic disease.
+A diagnosis of metastatic breast cancer is different because it usually means living with breast cancer as a long‑term condition.
+Unlike earlier‑stage breast cancer, treatments for metastatic breast cancer are not expected to cure the disease.
+Instead, the goal is to control the cancer for as long as possible while helping you maintain a good quality of life.

 Long-term treatment

 Your treatment plan will likely change if the cancer grows or spreads.
-Your doctors will talk regularly about progression, the growth of tumors or spread of cancer, and regression, a decrease in tumor size or the cancer’s reach.
+Your care team may talk with you about whether the cancer is growing, shrinking, or staying the same.

-While the main concern is getting rid of tumors and outlying cancer cells, you and your doctors may also want to think about what you are willing to try and what you aren’t, so that you continue living the way you want to live.
-Maintaining your usual activities and participating in the things that give you pleasure are essential to your overall well-being.
+While treating the cancer is important, you and your doctors may also want to think about what you are willing to try and what you aren’t, so that you continue living the way you want to live.
+Staying involved in everyday activities and the things that bring you joy is an important part of your overall well‑being.

 related_resources_article_carousel